TAKE A WALK

-- This app was the first of it's kind in Palestine.
+Ziqaq was the first of it's kind in Palestine.
 Resources, knowledge and references were scarce.
 The app was commissioned by Palvision Association and funded by Hex Eper.
-The deadline to finish it was 6 weeks.
+The deadline to finish it was 12 weeks.

-The design team lead the initial research, concepting and wire-framing with the assistance of writers and volunteers, while photographers ventured off into taking panoramic photographs of about 250 locations in Jerusalem.
+I put together a team of two designers, two developers, writers, photographers and several locals who know the area, and started with leading the initial research.
+Concepting and wire-framing were being developed in parallel with the assistance of writers and volunteers, while photographers ventured off into taking panoramic photographs of about 250 locations in Jerusalem.

-After finishing the first phase of wireframing, we went on to edit the 500+ photographs delivered to us by the team.
-Our writers task was to start gathering information in both Arabic and English about each landmark, while the volunteers had to find list each location on the map with it's coordinates so we can hand it off to development.
-Our developer's first task was to find a way to resize the images so that the app won't be too heavy to use.
+After finishing the first phase of wireframing, we went on to edit the 500+ photographs that were delivered.
+The writer’s task was to start gathering information in both Arabic and English about each landmark, while the locals had to find each location on the map with it's coordinates so we can hand it off to development.